starivera/GalSpecFitX/README.md

 ## Spectral Fitting Parameters - Recommended

-These fitting parameters tend to have the greatest influence on the quality of the fit:
+These are the parameters I recommend focusing on as they tend to have the greatest influence on the quality of the fit:

 - **start_stars**: Initial guess for the parameters (V, sigma) for the stars component.
 - **start_gas**: Initial guess for the parameters (V, sigma) for the gas component.